Scatenix/Void-Merchants/README.md

 ## Known Bugs

 - Major: Game balancing needs to be tested!
-    - Storage is too high.
-Player should think about if it's worth to pick up low priced items
-        - The cargo drones are pretty much useless.
-But they should atleast in the early game be very useful
-        - Enemies become to strong on higher levels
-        - Gets super hard from level 15-16
+    - Gets very hard from level 15-16
-    - Perhaps make damage upgrades give 2 more damage after the 5th upgrade. damage += (flr(current_damage * 1.2))
 - ?
 Major: Game save should be destroyed after loading to avoid loading the game over and over again
     - And saving should quit to title screen.
 Else this isn't a true roguelike
-    - I might leave it like this, just to make it easier
+    - I might leave it like this, just to make it easier and let the player decide
-- Minor: It is not always shown at which level the player is upon entering battle
-- Minor: Had an instance of my drone dying without the drone_shield being destroyed first.
-This should not happen
 - Minor: Down-scaled planets look terrible
     - I don't think this is possible without overly complex solutions
 - Minor: Sounds or music sometimes skips
     - Unavoidable at the moment because of only 4 sound channels.
 Game design would need to improve here
-- Minor: If I had the code space, I would implement a manual entry in the pause menu

 ## License